pietervdvn/Lang/README.md

     cd Lang
     ./installAll

+Play around by starting the interpreter:
+    ./Main

+You will now get a lot of text (with some instructions).
+Try out boolean operators:
+    True && False
+    !False

 If you want to use the BNF-lib to  parse another languate, see the readme in bnf which contains a complete tutorial.